Last Updated on by

 The only real problem with CVR is the cost: $10 per month for 10 days of cloud video storage and $5 for each additional camera in the home or $30 per month for 30 days of storage and $15 for each additional camera.

 This can get expensive quickly but since the Nest Cam does not offer onboard storage, users are left with little choice if video recording is important.

 Like most other Nest products, the Nest Cam can integrate with other Nest products such as Nest Protect.

-Nest Protect (available for $99) can detect carbon dioxide and smoke in the air and will automatically turn on the Nest Cam when an event is detected so you can see what is going on no matter where you are at the time.
+Nest Protect (available here) can detect carbon dioxide and smoke in the air and will automatically turn on the Nest Cam when an event is detected so you can see what is going on no matter where you are at the time.